-The following procedures displace the corrosive feed water with fresh water.
-Five gallons (19 liters) of fresh product or potable water is required for the Fresh Water Rinse.
+Follow the directions below.
+The following procedures displace the corrosive feed water with fresh water and allow a short-term shutdown for up to two weeks.
+Five gallons (19 liters) of fresh product or potable water is required for the fresh water rinse (FWF).